laconbass/practical-inheritance/README.md

-# iai-oop
+The practical inheritance pattern has been designed to standarize the inheritance pattern used within [iai](https://npmjs.org/search?q=iai) modules.
+It has been published independently, attached to the following paper:

-iai-oop is a utility belt to deal with object declarations, in the context of OOP for javascript.
-It has been designed to standarize the inheritance pattern used within [iai](https://npmjs.org/search?q=iai) related modules.
+# An alternative to the *constructor pattern*, by @laconbass

 ## Principles